 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 Now, I do not want this to be a post meant to frighten any potential mums out there.
 Pregnancy can be a really vulnerable time in your life, I totally get that.
+From the moment that you see that line appear on the test until your due date when the baby comes it can be a real time of worry for a lot of us.

 And neither do I want to put anyone off getting pregnant.
 The number of women who jokingly say ‘Rather you than me’ when you are pregnant (have you not had one of these yet?) will do that job, believe me.
 I got a ridiculous number of remarks like that when I was pregnant at age 43.